helenpeng04/helenpeng04.github.io/_posts/2025-03-29-mainstay-life-services.md

 tags: [healthcare, presentation, report]
 ---

 This project examines patterns in medical incidents, analyzing how needs levels, and time-to-report vary across different incident types and time.
-Using **R** for data analysis, we apply statistical techniques such as Fisher's exact tests, time series, survival analysis, and Kruskal-Wallis tests to uncover insights.
+We applied statistical techniques such as Fisher's exact tests, time series, survival analysis, and Kruskal-Wallis tests to uncover insights.
 I was specifically responsible for analyzing medication errors.
 Below, you'll find the full presentation we delivered to our nonprofit stakeholders, along with my detailed report on medication errors.

 **Collaborators**: Emily Zhu, Sophia Mou, Alva He, Derek Gao, and Edward Brownhill